9 Types of Social Media Platforms: Complete Guide [2025]

 Major Platforms:

-- Facebook: Largest social network with 3+ billion users
+- Facebook: Largest social network with 3.07 billion monthly active users

 - Twitter/X: Microblogging and real-time updates

-Best For: Building relationships, sharing updates, professional networking
+Best For: Building relationships, sharing updates, professional networking, community building

 2. Photo and Video Sharing Platforms